hantuzun/awesome-clojurescript/README.md

 - [Luminus](http://www.luminusweb.net/) – It aims to provide a robust, scalable, and easy to use platform.
 - [Mies](https://github.com/swannodette/mies) – A minimal ClojureScript project template.
 - [re-frame](https://github.com/Day8/re-frame) – A Reagent Framework For Writing SPAs, in Clojurescript.
+- [Tenzing](http://martinklepsch.github.io/tenzing/) – A ClojureScript template with no backend that uses Boot.
 - [WebFUI](https://github.com/drcode/webfui) –  Client-Side Web Framework for ClojureScript.